willie-hung/AWS-Token-Refresh/README.md

 - First, You can either choose `.NET 5.0 Core version` or `.NET 4.5 Framework version` based on the current .NET installation on your local machine.
 - Second, `git clone` this repository and customize some of the AWS parameters in `program.cs`.
 - Third, `build` the code in `release mode` and `run` the program.
 (You can also `publish` the code via Visual Studio)
-- The program will then open a browser automatically and you can enter your personal `AWS UserID` and `AWS Password`.
+- The program will then open a browser automatically and you can enter your personal `AWS UserID` and `AWS Password` in the browser.
 - As soon as you finish verifying your identity, your credentials will be automatically write into the `.aws file`.
-(Normally you can find this file under your `USERNAME` directory)
+(Normally, you can find this file under your `USERNAME` directory)

 ## Programming Language & Framework & IDE